cardano-scaling/alba/docs/rustdoc/centralized_telescope/proof/dfs.md

 ## DFS

-The `dfs` function performs a depth-first search to construct a valid proof by iterating through elements in bins and progressively building the proof sequence.
-It starts by checking whether the current sequence of elements has reached the required proof size \( u \).
-If so, it evaluates the proof’s validity using the proof hash function \( \mathsf{H_2} \), which determines whether the sequence meets the required probability threshold \( q \).
-If valid, the function returns a proof containing the retry counter \( v \), search index \( t \), and sequence of elements \( s_1, \dots, s_u \); otherwise, it returns failure.

-If the proof sequence is incomplete, the function proceeds by iterating over elements in the bin corresponding to the current round identifier \( id \).
-If the number of DFS calls has already reached the maximum bound \( b \), the function terminates early to prevent excessive computation.
-Otherwise, each element from the bin is added to the current sequence, forming a new candidate sequence.
-The round hash function \( \mathsf{H_1} \) is then applied to generate a new candidate round identifier, mapping the updated sequence to a new position in the prover’s dataset.

-If the new round identifier is valid, the function recursively calls `dfs` on the updated round, continuing the search for a valid proof.
-If a valid proof is found in any recursive step, it is immediately returned.
-Otherwise, the function updates the step counter and continues searching.
-If all elements in the bin are exhausted without finding a valid proof, the function returns failure, signaling that the current search path did not lead to a solution.
+The `dfs` function performs a depth-first search to construct a valid proof by iterating through elements in bins.
+Its process is as follows:
+- If the sequence reaches `proof_size` $u$, it checks validity using `proof_hash` $\mathsf{H_2}$.
+  - If valid, returns the proof; otherwise, returns total DFS calls and an empty proof.
+- If incomplete, iterates over elements in the bin corresponding to the current round identifier $id$.
+  - If DFS calls reach `dfs_bound` $b$, terminates early.
+  - Adds elements to the sequence and computes a new round identifier using `round_hash` $\mathsf{H_1}$.
+- If the new identifier is valid, recursively calls `dfs` on the updated round.
+  - If a proof is found, returns it immediately.
+  - Otherwise, updates the step counter and continues searching.
+- If all elements are exhausted without finding a proof, returns total DFS calls and an empty proof.

+---

 - $\mathsf{dfs} ($ [$params$](variables#parameters) $,~ bins,~ $ [$round$](variables#round) $,~ step) \rightarrow (step, ~$ [$proof$](variables#proof)$)$:
 ---